uvjim/linksys_velop/README.md

 ![Configure Logging](images/config_logging.png)

+* `Logging options` - includes the following: -
   * `Include the serial number in debug logs`: setting this will make the serial number of the primary node appear in the debug logs.
-This will be useful if there a multiple instances of the integration configured. _(defaults to off)_
+This will be useful if there a multiple instances of the integration configured.
   * `Include query responses in logs`: setting this will cause the debug logs to include the responses to the queries.
 This could drastically increase the size of your logs depending on the number of devices you have connected to the mesh.

     > **N.B.** there is no redaction on the responses as much of the response will be required for troubleshooting.
+Using
-Using [diagnostics](#diagnostics-integration) a pre-processed and redacted version can be downloaded for the mesh or a node.
+    [diagnostics](#diagnostics-integration) a pre-processed and redacted version
+    can be downloaded for the mesh or a node.
-  _(defaults to off)_
 * `Logging mode` - this setting has no effect if logging for the integration is configured in `configuration.yaml` and is only available if the [`logger`](https://www.home-assistant.io/integrations/logger/) integration is